IF I ONLY KNEW THEN WHAT I KNOW NOW! I SERIOUSLY OVER DID MY FIRST MEDICINAL HERB SHOPPING List!

 I also spent a decent amount of time and money on creating a seed heating mat set up.
 It worked really well but I really didn’t have the time to get the seeds beyond the mat.
 Timing seems to be everything.
 Also, it’s best to buy seeds and even plants in the winter if you are ordering from a magazine or online source.
-Again Timing is everything.
+Again, timing is everything.
 More on this in a different post.

 Growing herbs in pots can be very easy but if you have a place in the ground for them you can grow a bigger supply or plant!

-Also you’ll grow to learn using herbs is about more than just treating a specific ailment.
+You’ll grow to learn using herbs is about more than just treating a specific ailment.
 But instead using herbs is about strengthening and healing the whole body.

 I ended up with a rue plant (pre-hunger games.)
 I’m not even sure what I thought I’d use this plant for but I learned quickly I wouldn’t be using it for much.
 Some people are highly sensitive to the rue plant and I happen to be one of them.
 While harvesting it the first time, it stung my skin and my eyes (when I accidentally rubbed them after touching the plant.)
 Not a fun experience.

-Now this is not to say this plant may not have worked for someone else.
+This is not to say this plant may not have worked for someone else.
 But it helps to do your research before blowing a ton of money on a ton of plants.
 As I’ve moved on in my studies Rue has rarely popped up as a plant I should try out.
 Then again, sometimes it’s just live and learn.

-Now (more years later than I realized till I did the math) very few of the plants on that list still reside in my garden,
+Very few of the plants on that list still reside in my garden,

 But those that do have proven to be wonderful and will always have a place in my herbal heart!
-My herbal garden has also grown little by little each year.
+My herb garden has also grown little by little each year.
 This has allowed me to get to know the plants and use them well.

 I have also learned that some of the most wonderful, useful herbs don’t cost a thing!